-Dibba Musandam is a little bit of paradise within very easy reach of the UAE.
-If you’re looking for a tranquil escape but with a bit of adventure thrown in, this is one for you.
+Dibba Musandam is a little bit of paradise within easy reach of the UAE.
+So if you’re looking for a tranquil escape with some adventure, this is one for you.

-I’ve been on two different trips with Muhammed of Enjoy Musandam.
-I highly recommend him as not only is he from the area and knows all the best spots but he helps create a trip you won’t forget.
-He has two or three dhows but if you don’t have him on your trip, he chooses great staff too.
+I went on two different tours with Muhammed of Enjoy Musandam.
+He’s from the area, knows all the best spots and helps you create a trip you’ll not forget.
+He has two or three dhows but if you don’t have him on your trip, he has excellent staff too.

 Dibba Musandam – Activities

-You can take a Musandam dhow cruise, hiking, beach camping, fishing, snorkelling, kayaking, paddle boarding, banana boats, swimming, speed boat trip to the white caves, barbecue, mountain safari, visiting old villages…
+If you take a Musandam dhow cruise, you can also go hiking, beach camping, fishing, snorkelling, kayaking, paddle boarding, banana boats, swimming, speed boat trip to the white caves, barbecue, mountain safari, visiting old villages…

 The dhow cruise takes you from Dibba Oman port up the coast to the beach of Haffa.
-Along the way, you can enjoy breathtaking scenery of the Arabian Sea and the high cliffs with their stunning formations and colours.
+Along the way, the scenery of the Arabian Sea and the high cliffs, with their stunning formations and colours, is breathtaking.

-There are even some areas where you can dive in, go underwater and come up inside a small cave.
+There are even some areas where you can dive in and come up inside a small cave.

-Once near the beach at Haffa, you can swim, snorkel, paddle board or kayak in the beautiful turquoise water.
-On the beach itself, you can camp, picnic or barbecue or just relax and soak up the surrounding beauty.
-You may be joined by the local goats coming to greet you.
+Once near the beach at Haffa, you can swim, snorkel, paddleboard or kayak in the beautiful turquoise water.
+On the beach, you can camp, picnic, barbecue, or relax and soak up the surrounding beauty.
+You may also find the local goats coming to greet you.

-During your trip all meals will be provided.
-There will be a tasty buffet lunch, tea, coffee, juice and fruit on the dhow cruise.
-On the dhow, you can sunbathe on the roof or chill on the majlis cushions on the lower deck.
-Toilets and showers are provided for your comfort.
+During your Dibba Musandam trip, you’ll get a tasty buffet lunch, tea, coffee, juice and fruit on the dhow cruise.
+After that, you can sunbathe on the roof or chill on the majlis cushions on the lower deck.
+There are toilets and showers on board for your comfort.

 Dibba Musandam Trip

-Tents are set up for you on the beach if you choose to stay overnight but you can also opt to sleep on the dhow.
-As night falls, not only will you see the glow of your campfire but also that of the bio-luminescent life in the sea in front of you.
+Tents will be ready for you on the beach if you choose to stay overnight or you can sleep under the stars on the dhow.
+As night falls, you’ll see the glow of your campfire and the bio-luminescent life in the sea before you.

-If you choose to take the banana boat ride on your Dibba Musandam trip, you’ll be taken further out by speedboat so as not to disturb the fishermen in the area.
-Can you hold on or will you fall in like me!
+If you want to take the banana boat ride on your Dibba Musandam trip, you’ll go further out by speedboat so you don’t disturb the fishermen in the area.
+Try not to fall in like me!

-The speedboat will also take you to the white caves of Dibba Musandam.
-The weather-worn swirls make the limestone make it look like you could be on another planet.
+The speedboat will also take you to the magnificent white caves of Dibba Musandam.
+Looking at the weather-worn swirls of the limestone, you might feel like you’re on another planet.

-There are two large caves, one of which has a pebble beach that you can go on if you don’t mind wading through the water.
+There are two large caves; one has a pebble beach you can go on if you don’t mind wading through the water.
 The pebbles range in size, rock type and colour.

-Back on land, you can go on a trip through the wadi behind the coastline passing a dam and lake, farms and abandoned villages up to the road above Zighy.
-From there you can look over Zighy Bay and climb higher for a view over the wadi too.
+Back on land, you can go on a trip through the wadi behind the mountains, passing a dam, farms and abandoned villages to the road above Zighy.
+From there, you can look over Zighy Bay and climb higher for a view over the wadi.

-A restaurant attached to Six Senses Zighy Bay sits on this clifftop and non-residents can make a reservation for dinner too and paraglide off the clifftop.
-Book Six Senses Zighy Bay
+A restaurant attached to Six Senses Zighy Bay sits on this clifftop.
+Non-residents can also make a reservation for dinner and paraglide off the clifftop.
+(Probably better to paraglide before dinner!)

-Further along the road, you’ll come to a point where you are in a huge canyon.
+Further along the road, you’ll reach a point where you are in a huge canyon.
 Can you spot the tiny person in the last photo?